kiplongu/GitLab-Security-Essentials/Enable and Configure Container Scanning/README.md

 When the pipeline finishes running, go to left navigation pane and click Deploy > Container Registry.
 Verify that your job created a new Docker image and pushed it into the project’s container registry.

+# Task D. Enable Container Scanning
+Your application’s docker image may contain known vulnerabilities.
+In order to prevent these vulnerabilities from reaching production, you can detect them with Container Scanning.
+Now that your Docker image is being built and pushed, you can enable Container Scanning.

+Add the Container Scanning template to the existing include: section of .gitlab-ci.yml:

+include:
+- template: Security/SAST.gitlab-ci.yml
+- template: Security/Secret-Detection.gitlab-ci.yml
+- template: Security/Container-Scanning.gitlab-ci.yml
+This can be added anywhere in the list of templates.

+Commit the changes with an appropriate commit message.

+Navigate to Build > Pipelines to watch the progress of the new pipeline.

+Open the container_scanning job to view the CI output.
+Wait for the pipeline to finish running.